cs480-projects/cs480-projects.github.io/teams-fall2022/blueEggs/README.txt

-Blue Eggs

-Creating a Universal Package Tracker
+# Creating a Universal Package Tracker
-# Shippment Tracker 3000

 Simple overview of use/purpose.